BrainInBlack/TwitchStreaker/README.md

 Overlay.CurrentStreak | Current amount Streaks (min: 1)
-Overlay.CurrentSubs | Current amount of Subs in the Streak (min: 0) Overlay.CurrentSubsLeft | Amount of subs left to the next Streak
+Overlay.CurrentSubs | Current amount of Subs in the Streak (min: 0) Overlay.CurrentSubsLeft | Amount of subs left to the next Streak Overlay.CurrentTotalSubs | Amount of Subs accumulated in the current Session

 ## Manual Overwrites